Trimethyloxonium tetrafluoroborate: Preparation and reactions

 Trimethyloxonium tetrafluoroborate is generally ranked as the strongest commercially available reagent for electrophilic methylation, being stronger than methyl sulfonate esters, including methyl triflate and methyl fluorosulfonate ("magic methyl").
-Only the exotic dimethylhalonium reagents ([Me2X]+[SbF6]−, X = Cl, Br, I), methyl carboranate reagents, and the transiently-generated methyldiazonium cation (MeN2+) are stronger sources of electrophilic methyl.
+Only the exotic dimethylhalonium reagents ([Me2X]+[SbF6]−, X = Cl, Br, I), methyl carboranate reagents, and the transiently-generated methyldiazonium cation (MeN2+) are stronger sources of electrophilic methyl groups.

-Due to its high reactivity, it is rapidly destroyed by atmospheric moisture and best stored in an inert atmosphere glovebox at −20 °C. Its degradation products are corrosive, although it is considerably less hazardous than methyl triflate or methyl fluorosulfonate, on account of its lack of volatility.
+This compound is rapidly destroyed by atmospheric moisture and is best stored in an argon atmosphere at −20 °C. The degradation products of this reagent are corrosive, although are considerably less hazardous than methyl triflate or methyl fluorosulfonate, as they do not evaporate.

+Trimethyloxonium tetrafluoroborate is useful for the methyl esterification of carboxylic acids under conditions where acid-catalyzed reactions cannot be used: